OsamahAl-Bayati/Assign1-Design-Patterns/UML diagram/UML Diagram.md

-## This is where the Uml diagram will be
+## This is where the UML diagram will be
+Please delete after UML diagram is placed